 We focus on improving our unit-level economics and overall profits while also making the necessary investments to support our future growth.
-Restaurant margins improved over four percentage points from 2015 to 2017.
-This increase was due to our focus on improving productivity and efficiency and was aided by the retail tax structure reform.
-See "Regulations Relating to Taxation" for details.
+Our digital initiatives, such as rolling out pre-order services, have allowed us to optimize staff scheduling, increase operation efficiency and reduce wastage.
 We plan to pursue additional opportunities to improve profits over the long term by continuing our focus on fiscal discipline and leveraging fixed costs, while maintaining the quality customer experience for which our brands are known.